A Receive Operator's Perspective

 Antennas used for receiving Comparisons: I use two DX Engineering RF-Pro-1B coupled with two MFJ 1026 split with two DX Engineering splitters one for each antenna.
 I feed one antenna to null any noise between the two radios.

 Use with SDR: I use an RSPDuo to receive both antennas and radios for comparison with point and click switching.
 Both the Kenwood TS890S and Yaesu FTdx10 work well with the RSPduo.
 In the shack, the RSPduo provides an advantage in hearing on "receive only" antennas.
 I have my setup with dual radio and receive/transmit antenna switches.
 One radio is using the receive only while my second radio is on my transmit antenna.

-Summary: The Yaesu is a very nice compact desktop transceiver with excellent receive sensitivity with reasonably good audio using the built-in speaker, not the best but ok.
+Summary: The Yaesu is a very nice compact desktop transceiver with excellent receive sensitivity with reasonably good audio using the built-in speakers.
 Transmit reports indicate the transmit audio is very nice as well.
 Not too much to complain about, a few annoyances which could be addressed in firmware if Yaesu listens to their customer base.
 Overall a solid compact desktop radio.